Agent Skills: Extension Creator

 • Extension implements Extension interface correctly

-• Metadata export includes all required fields
+• Static metadata property on the class includes all required fields (name, version)

 • Default export is the extension class